 Abstract.
-Ocean alkalinity enhancement (OAE) is proposed as an approach to capture carbon by adding alkaline substances to seawater to enhance the ocean's natural carbon sink.
-These substances include minerals, such as olivine, or artificial substances, such as lime or some industrial by-products.
-Deployment of OAE will lead to complex and dynamic changes in the seawater carbonate chemistry, and in some cases addition of other compounds and impurities from the minerals.
-While OAE alter the carbonate chemistry in a very different way, much can be learned from The abundant literature on ocean acidification is documenting the impact of changes in the carbonate chemistry on marine life from genes to ecosystems.
+The abundant literature on ocean acidification is documenting the impact of changes in the carbonate chemistry on marine life from genes to ecosystems.
 A vast majority of the experimental work was performed by manipulating the concentration of carbon dioxide in seawater under constant alkalinity (TA) to simulate near-future ocean acidification.
 Understanding the impact of changes in alkalinity on marine species and ecosystem is less understood.
-In the context of ocean alkalinity enhancement (OAE), it is critical to resolve such impacts, alone or in combination with other key trace elements compounds and impurities from the minerals to be coreleased during implementation, to ensure that any field manipulation does not translate into damaging biological effects.
-As for other environmental drivers, this will require an biological understanding across all the levels of biological organizations from species to ecosystems, over relevant time exposure considering the method of deployment (e.g. dilution, repeated exposure) and considering factors such as local adaptation.
-Such complex questions cannot be resolved using a single approach and a combination of monitoring, modeling, laboratory, natural (i.e. proxies or analogs), and field experiments will be required.
-This chapter summarizes some key general considerations for experimental design.
-It also as well as compares strengths and weaknesses of the different approaches.
+In the context of ocean alkalinity enhancement (OAE), it is critical to resolve such impacts, alone or in combination with other key trace elements to be co-released during implementation, to ensure that any field manipulation does not translate into damaging biological effects.
+As for other environmental drivers, this will require a biological understanding across all the levels of biological organizations from species to ecosystems, over relevant time exposure considering the method of deployment and considering factors such as local adaptation.
+Such complex questions cannot be resolved using a single approach and a combination of monitoring, modeling, laboratory, natural, and field experiments will be required.
+This chapter summarizes some key general considerations for experimental design as well as compare strengths and weaknesses of the different approaches.
 We will also consider best-practices relevant to OAE such as the need to properly monitor and consider the addition of trace elements and by-products as well as the potential interactions with other naturally occurring drivers.